mittalsoni00/FileReader/README.md

 The `PdfReader.java` file is a **testing utility** that demonstrates how text extraction is performed from a PDF.
 It directly uses the **Apache PDFBox API** to extract text from any PDF file.

-Here's an updated `README.md` with all the required code commands used during your Java Backend API development.

----

 # JAVA PdfReader API